iamtejaas/AI_Ethical_Price_Prediction/README.md

   An Ethical Pricing Prediction Model that uses machine learning to determine fair and sustainable product prices, considering factors like production costs, fair wages, and environmental impact.<br>

 ## Ethical Pricing Prediction Model
   This repository houses the code and data for an Ethical Pricing Prediction Model, designed to determine fair and sustainable prices for various products.
-The project leverages machine learning to integrate crucial ethical considerations such as production costs, fair wages, environmental sustainability, and local market dynamics into pricing strategies.
+The project leverages machine learning to integrate crucial ethical considerations such as production costs, fair wages, environmental sustainability, and local market dynamics into pricing strategies.<br><br>

 **Project Overview**
   The primary goal of this project is to create a robust model that can suggest an ethical price range and a specific ethical price for products.
 This is achieved by training a * *RandomForestRegressor* * on a synthetic dataset that simulates real-world pricing factors.
-The model aims to help businesses establish prices that are not only competitive but also socially responsible and environmentally conscious.
+The model aims to help businesses establish prices that are not only competitive but also socially responsible and environmentally conscious.<br><br>

 **Key Features**
   *Ethical Price Prediction*: Generates a recommended ethical price and an acceptable price range for a given product, category, and city.